-AFC Women’s Asian Cup 2022 started with a bang, though there were few cases of covid-19 involving a few teams but there was nothing alarming till Omicron breached India team.
-AFC competition regulation is very clear in this situation with covid-19 cases and thus, competition will go on as per schedule.
-Top Asian teams are putting up a fabulous exhibition of football at Women’s Asian Cup.
+AFC Women’s Asian Cup 2022 started with a bang, Though there were a few cases of COVID-19 involving a few teams there was nothing alarming till Omicron breached the India team.
+AFC competition regulation is very clear in this situation with COVID-19 cases and thus, competition will go on as per schedule.
+Top Asian teams are putting up a fabulous exhibition of football at the Women’s Asian Cup.
 Favourites Australia and Japan have started their campaign impressively.
-Korea Republic and China too looks a quality side.
-Philippines surprised everyone with an upset win over Thailand.
+Korea Republic and China too look at the quality side.
+The Philippines surprised everyone with an upset win over Thailand.

-When the hosts nation is out of the competition in this way then the whole euphoria around the competition in India has dampened the spirit of hosts fans.
-Globally, Women’s football is at a critical juncture, the overall acceptance to women’s football have grown many folds and fans are rushing to stadiums to witness women’s play like never.
-Capacity stadiums for women’s games in few geographies are increasingly becoming normal.
-The success, progression of women’s team in India would have given the same fillip to the game and there is a belief in the certain section of followers in India that women’s team will qualify for the World Cup earlier and faster than the men’s counterpart.
+When the host nation is out of the competition in this way then the whole euphoria around the competition in India has dampened the spirit of host fans.
+Globally, Women’s football is at a critical juncture, the overall acceptance of women’s football has grown many folds and fans are rushing to stadiums to witness women’s play like never before.
+Capacity stadiums for women’s games in a few geographies are increasingly becoming normal.
+The success, and progression of the women’s team in India would have given the same fillip to the game and there is a belief in certain sections of followers in India that the women’s team will qualify for the World Cup earlier and faster than the men’s counterpart.
 This belief would have strengthened further after seeing India play its full fixture in the Women’s Asian Cup at home but unfortunately, we lost that opportunity.
-But now our effort should be to focus on next Women’s Asian Cup qualification competition and how we can be best prepared in next four years to show our resolve to be a top women’s football nation in Asia.
+But now our effort should be to focus on the next Women’s Asian Cup qualification competition and how we can be best prepared in the next four years to show our resolve to be a top women’s football nation in Asia.

 The way forward

 The priority for India should be to establish a robust domestic structure in women’s football.
 Currently, there are big struggles for women’s football in India and the primary factor which would drive the growth of the game is competitive structure.
 How IWL can become a platform for women’s football to keep growing their aspirations in the game?
 Economic opportunities for women players have to be one of the focus elements to think through.
-If women players are seen to experience upward mobility in economic terms, then game would see an increased support and participation at all levels.
-Right now, majority of girls doesn’t pursue the game beyond a certain level as there is little opportunity these girls can get if they are not part of the national team set up.
+If women players are seen to experience upward mobility in economic terms, then the game would see increased support and participation at all levels.
+Right now, the majority of girls don’t pursue the game beyond a certain level as there is little opportunity these girls can get if they are not part of the national team setup.

-Some of the States have improved women’s league and with better collaboration there is further scope to improve competitive structure at the State level for women’s football.
-Not to forget grassroots football, which would require greater focus for engaging required number of girls at the bottom of the pyramid.
+Some of the States have improved women’s league and with better collaboration, there is further scope to improve competitive structure at the State level for women’s football.
+Not to forget grassroots football, which would require greater focus for engaging the required number of girls at the bottom of the pyramid.

-The blame game must end, we all are in a habit of blaming others for the weakness or gaps that exist in the system.
-Each of us who want to see women’s football progress in India must do something, rather than offering lip service.
+The blame game must end, we all are in a habit of blaming others for the weaknesses or gaps that exist in the system.
+Each of us who wants to see women’s football progress in India must do something, rather than offering lip service.
 It is easy to point out the gaps but who is executing the solutions that matters, rest all is good sound bites.

 Let’s now focus on FIFA U17 Women’s World Cup India 2022, which is scheduled for October 2022.
-It will be history making year for women’s football in India and our youth talents will get the biggest platform to showcase their skills and abilities.
+It will be the history-making year for women’s football in India and our youth talents will get the biggest platform to showcase their skills and abilities.
 Youth is our future, and we must go all out with them to make them feel there is no one better than them.
 Don’t waste a day, provide them the best of support.
-The chief coach, Thomas Dennerby should be provided with best of support for the best of preparation with India U17 women’s team.
-These girls will drive few generations of girls that going to come to Indian women’s stage with their intent, attitude, commitment, skills, performances, etc this year.
+The chief coach, Thomas Dennerby should be provided with the best of support for the best preparation for the India U17 women’s team.
+These girls will drive a few generations of girls that going to come to the Indian women’s stage with their intent, attitude, commitment, skills, performances, etc. this year.

-AFC must be complimented in bringing the biggest women’s competition to India and giving us the opportunity to witness top quality football.
-We can clearly experience how the top Asian countries are performing on the pitch and it is easy to draw the picture how these top countries reached these far.
+AFC must be complimented for bringing the biggest women’s competition to India and giving us the opportunity to witness top-quality football.
+We can clearly experience how the top Asian countries are performing on the pitch and it is easy to draw a picture how these top countries reached this far.
 This is an opportunity for us to learn the best practices and adopt those practical solutions to our problems.

 The future of women’s football is far brighter than one can imagine right now.
 For the time being let’s follow the AFC Women’s Asian Cup India 2022 and learn more about Asian women’s football which would come in handy to build a robust roadmap for women’s football in India.